mattjstrauss/basic-html-starter/README.md

-# Project Build w/ Gulp.js
+# A basic HTML starter project with Sass and Gulp.js

 ## Project Languages
 1. HTML5